About AL amyloidosis

 In AL amyloidosis, like in myeloma, abnormal plasma cells in the bone marrow are the source of the pathology.
 While, on a cellular level, the diseases are similar in AL amyloidosis, unlike myeloma, in the majority of patients, there is no large increase in the number of abnormal plasma cells.
 AL amyloidosis is not considered to be a cancer.
 In myeloma, abnormal plasma cells proliferate uncontrollably and produce one type of antibody, known as paraprotein or M-protein, which is made up of heavy and light chains but has no useful function.
 In AL amyloidosis patients, plasma cells proliferate less, and they produce an abnormal antibody light chain, which is deposited in tissues and organs as amyloid.
 They also cause/ encourage proteotoxic activity against tissue and organs, causing cell damage and even cell death, and affecting cell and organ function.
 Because these light chains are toxic, lowering their levels is extremely important.
 As a result of their shared pathophysiology, treatment of both diseases uses the same procedures and drugs, because the goal is to abolish the malignant plasma cell clones.

-Furthermore, approximately 10–15% of myeloma patients will develop amyloidosis, and around 30% of patients will develop subclinical amyloid deposits, which means the disease is not clinically manifested.
+Furthermore, approximately 10–15% of myeloma patients will develop amyloidosis, and around 30% of patients will develop subclinical amyloid deposits, which means the disease is not clinically manifested5.
 In both cases, this disease is called multiple myeloma associated amyloidosis and it is treated in the same way as myeloma.

 Get the PDF!

-the MPE AL amyloidosis patient guide on PDF format.
+Click on the button below to download the MPE AL amyloidosis patient guide on PDF format.